Latino studies: Criticisms of Latino studies and Ethnic studies

-While Latino studies is sometimes encompassed under the umbrella of ethnic studies, it is important to note that the discipline's course of development in different areas of the United States has been shaped by regional demographics, including the demographic composition of a college campus' student body.
+While Latino studies is sometimes encompassed under the umbrella of ethnic studies, the discipline's course of development in different areas of the United States has been shaped by regional demographics, including the demographic composition of a college campus' student body.
 In the case of Latino studies, the American northeast and southwest have served as especially salient battlegrounds for these debates to unfold.

 Staunch critics of ethnic studies programs include Ward Connerly, former University of California Regent, who was involved in the successful effort to ban affirmative action in California places of employment and higher education in 1996 with California Proposition 209.
 Connerly accused ethnic studies programs of being "divisive" and balkanizing.

 More recently, Latino studies faced legal challenges in Arizona with House Bill 2120 which (echoing the Arizona ban on ethnic studies effectuated in Tucson public schools in 2011) sought to prohibit public universities in the state from activities and classes including those that "promote division, resentment or social justice toward a race, gender, religion, political affiliation, social class or other class of people"; "are designed primarily for students of a particular ethnic group"; or "advocate solidarity or isolation based on ethnicity, race, religion, gender or social class instead of the treatment of students as individuals."
 (On January 17, 2017 Arizona House Education Committee Chairman Paul Boyer denied a hearing, effectively killing the bill.)